SDU-eScience/Type3-Docs/src/intro/ucloud.rst

    :width: 90%

 To access the platform you need to click on the *WAYF* (*Where Are You From*) button.
 This allows any user affiliated with a Danish educational institution to access the platform without a separate account.
-All they need is the username and password that they use in their institution.
+All they need is the username and password from their own institution.

 The SDU eScience `terms of service`_ must be approved upon first access.
 Afterwards, the user is redirected to the `UCloud user interface`_.